amitf1/amitf1.github.io/_posts/2020-08-02-Time-Series-Anomaly-Detection.md

 #### Comparing to Facebook's Prophet
 We can see how prophet's prediction is worse then the above results.
-Note that this was trained on the same location of prediction, and predicted without a gap from the training time, while the above results were after the model was trained on a different location and with a 1 month gap between training and prediction.
+Note that this model was trained on the same location of prediction, and predicted without a gap from the training time, while the above results were after the model was trained on a different location and with a 1 month gap between training and prediction.
+Hence we can infer that the above model is more robust.
 <img src="{{ site.url }}{{ site.baseurl }}/images/time-series/prophet.png" alt="Prophet">
 [Repository with the Full Code](https://github.com/amitf1/Conv_LSTM_Time_Series_Prediction)